nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     2. Test case: `list r/`<br>
        Expected: All archived clients listed.
 Success message shown.
 "Archived Client List" is shown below the success message.
+       The color of the priority indicator for each archived client is darkened.
        ![List All Archived Clients](images/listAllArchivedClients.png)

+### Adding a client

+1. Adding a client while the active clients are being shown.

+    1. Prerequisites: List all active clients (see [List Active Clients](#listing-all-active-clients)).
+Client does not exist.
+(A client does not exist as long as there is not a client in the clientlist which does not have the same name AND same email or phone number)

+    2. Test case: `add n/John Cena`<br>
+    Expected: The client John Cena is added to the active list.
+Success message shown.
+Priority of the user is undefined (white rectangle)

+2. Adding a client while the archived clients are being shown.

 ### Archiving a client